abhi5455/Leetcode_Practice_Questions/SQL/README.md

 # 🚀 LeetCode Questions Challenge

-This repository contains my solutions to various LeetCode Database (SQL) problems, written as part of my coding practice and interview preparation journey.
+This repository provides direct links to LeetCode Database (SQL) problems along with sample solutions.

-The goal of this challenge is to strengthen SQL query writing skills, database concepts, and problem-solving ability.
+It’s designed to help you practice SQL queries, improve your database skills, and prepare for technical interviews.

 ## Each solution includes:

 - Problem Number & Title – for easy reference.